sandiexie-UCR/rshell/README.md

 #Bugs
 1. quotation marks will not work as expected.for example `echo "hi" ` will output `"hi"`.
 2. spaces and tab by itself wont be ignored. and be run as error command.
+3. comment by is self will report as error command.